 Paying A Surcharge When Using A Card

 Using a credit card to make purchases in a shop is unlikely to cost you extra as the retailer takes the hit.
 However, using the card to pay for flights is going to cost more than using a debit card.
 The airlines are aware that these days many people book flights online instead of through travel agents.
 Therefore, they often charge extra even for debit card payments, but more for credit card payments.
-This is one advantage of short term loans over credit cards – you get your loan in cash.
+This is one advantage of small short term loans over credit cards – you get your loan in cash.
 This means that you can use it for whatever you want with no penalties.

 In this article, we looked at many of the advantages of credit cards, as well as some disadvantages.
 In the next article, we will look at some other points to take into account before you decide whether or not to go for a credit card.
 It is a useful financial tool when used correctly, but if a credit card is not right for you in your current situation, it could make everything far worse.